Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Brain Sciences

-Janette Atkinson is an Emeritus Professor in UCL Faculty of Brain Sciences, University College London and a Visiting Professor in the University of Oxford.
+Janette Atkinson is an Emeritus Professor in UCL’s Faculty of Brain Sciences, and a Visiting Professor in the University of Oxford.

-She has been elected as a Fellow of the British Academy, the Academy of Medical Sciences and the Academea Europaea.
-These honours are in recognition of her contribution to understanding of typical and atypical development of vision and visual cognition, in human infants and children.
+She is an elected Fellow of the British Academy, the Academy of Medical Sciences and the Academea Europaea.
+She was awarded a Young Inventor’s Award (Medical Research Council, 1989), the Distinguished Speaker’s Medal (School of Optometry, Ohio State University, 1992), and the Kurt Koffka Medal, for major advances in developmental psychology, (Giessen University, 2009).
+These honours are in recognition of her contribution to understanding of typical and atypical development of vision and visual cognition.

-She established and co-directed the Visual Development Unit (VDU) initially in the University of Cambridge, moving to UCL in 1993 and setting up a second Unit in Oxford University in 2003.
-The VDU has been supported by five 5-year programme grants and additional project grants from the MRC, together with support from the universities, ESRC, Wellcome Trust, Williams Syndrome Foundation and Leverhulme Trust.
-Currently she continues research with colleagues and students in UCL Division of Psychology and Language Sciences, UCL Institute of Ophthalmology, the Departments of Experimental Psychology and Paediatrics in the University of Oxford, and the Center for Human Development in the University of California, San Diego.
+Following her Ph.D in adult vision in Cambridge University, she moved into developmental vision research, following the birth of her first child (a participant and co-author on Janette’s first developmental paper, published in Nature).
+She then established the Visual Development Unit (VDU) initially in Cambridge University, moving to UCL in 1993, with a second Unit in Oxford University from 2003.
+Her research has been supported by five MRC 5-year programme grants and additional project grants, together with support from the universities, ESRC, Wellcome Trust, Williams Syndrome Foundation and Leverhulme Trust.
+Currently, she continues research with colleagues and students in UCL Division of Psychology and Language Sciences, UCL Institute of Ophthalmology, the Oxford University’s Departments of Experimental Psychology and Paediatrics, and the Center for Human Development (University of California, San Diego).

-She has had research collaborations in Europe, USA and Asia (currently in USA and Italy) including working with Francis Crick, Ursula Bellugi, Bela Julesz, Stuart Anstis, Fergus Campbell, Howard Egeth, Joan Stiles, and Terry Jernigan.
-She has collaborated in her research with clinical colleagues in ophthalmology, optometry, neonatology and paediatric neurology, and has disseminated her research findings not only among academics but also to those working in medicine and education, and particularly to the families of those who have participated in her studies.
+She has had research collaborations in Europe, USA and Asia including working with Francis Crick, Ursula Bellugi, Bela Julesz, Stuart Anstis, Howard Egeth, Joan Stiles, Terry Jernigan, Giovanni Mercuri, Concetta Morrone, David Burr and Eugenio Mercuri.
+She has collaborated with many clinical colleagues in ophthalmology, optometry, neonatology and paediatric neurology, disseminating her research findings to academics, medical and educational professionals, and to the families who have participated in her studies.

-She is a dedicated mother of four children (2 girls and 2 boys) with Oliver Braddick (her husband and research partner throughout her research career) and grandmother of 5 grandchildren (so far).
+Janette is a dedicated mother of four children (2 girls and 2 boys) with Oliver Braddick (her husband and research partner) and grandmother of 5 grandchildren (so far).

-- in the ‘PLING’ study, University of California, San Diego on typically developing children- identifying links of global motion sensitivity with structural brain development (MRI), visuo-motor spatial ability and mathematical cognition, thus extending the concept of ‘dorsal stream vulnerability’.
+- PLING study, (UCSD) assessing individual differences in typically developing children where links have been found between motion sensitivity, structural brain development (MRI), and spatial and maths ability, thus extending the concept of ‘dorsal stream vulnerability’.

-In each case her work aims to develop and test developmental neurobiological models of the brain mechanisms underlying infants’ and children’s abilities and limitations, linking developmental research to research in cognitive neuroscience and neurology in normal adults, adult patients and other species.
+Her work always aims to develop neurobiological models of developing brain mechanisms underlying children’s abilities and limitations, linking visual development to adult research in cognitive neuroscience, ophthalmology and neurology, assessing visual disorders and finding effective treatments.

 Janette Atkinson has taught undergraduate and graduate courses to students in Neuroscience, Psychology and Medicine in UCL, University of California San Diego, Cambridge University, and Oxford University.
 Topics have included Visual Development, Developmental Psychology, and Introduction to Psychology for Medical Students.
 She has organized live demonstrations of infant and child behaviour as a teaching aid in many of these courses.

-She has also contributed to postgraduate medical teaching in the UCL Institutes of Child Health, Neurology, and Ophalmology, UCLH and the Hammersmith Hospital, to professional courses for Clinical Neuropsychology, and to a number of courses on Paediatric Neurology in Italy.
+She has also contributed to postgraduate medical teaching in the UCL Institutes of Child Health, Neurology, and Ophalmology, UCLH and the Hammersmith Hospital, to professional courses for Clinical Neuropsychology, and to a number of courses on Paediatric Neurology in the UK and Italy.